5 more things to know before starting a business in Croatia

 - Sell the company to another person – This is the least costly option.
 The buyer must have an OIB and be a registered person inside Croatia.

 - Remove all activity – This means no income comes in and no expenses go out.
-You will still have to pay for an accountant to do your annual tax filings, which can cost around 2000 kuna.
+However, you will still have to pay for an accountant to do your annual tax filings and you will still have to pay the salary for the director.

 If you started your company for the sole purpose of gaining residency in Croatia, it’s important that you know the cost implications once the company is no longer tied to your residency.